shivannis/xandr-docs-public/xandr-docs/articles/curate/manage-your-username-and-password.md

 ---
-Title : Manage Your Username and Password
-Description : This page explains how to manage your username and password in Xandr Curate.
-It covers the following issues:
+title : Manage Your Username and Password description : Learn how to manage your username and password in Microsoft Curate.

 ---

-# Manage Your Username and Password
+# Manage your username and password

-This page explains how to manage your username and password in Xandr Curate.
+This page explains how to manage your username and password in Microsoft Curate.
 It covers the following issues:

 - Logging in after being locked out because of multiple failed login attempts.